Mehrab-Shahbazi/Mehrab-Shahbazi/README.md

 Full-Stack AI Engineer
 ---------------------

-I'm an Full-Stack AI Engineer and researcher who is in love with *problem solving* and interested in building LLM as service.
+I'm an Full-Stack AI Engineer and researcher who is in love with *problem solving* and interested in building **LLM as service**.
-My work focuses on developing practical AI solutions as well as exploring research problems in areas such as:
+My work focuses on developing practical AI solutions as well as exploring **research problems** in areas such as:

 🧠 Large Language Models (LLMs) & Vision-Language Models (VLMs)<br>
 🤖 Deep Learning & Machine Learning<br>